textcreationpartnership/A02376/README.md

 ##Content Summary##

 #####Front#####
-A necessary discourse concerning the right which the house of Guyze pretendeth to the crowne of Fran

 #####Body#####

-A necessary discourse concerning the right which the house of Guyze pretendeth to the crowne of Fran **Types of content**
+1. A diſcourſe concerning the pretended right of the houſe of Guyze to the houſe of France.

+**Types of content**

   * There are 15 **verse** lines!